FESOTERODINE FUMARATE tablet, extended release

 Fesoterodine fumarate is contraindicated in patients with a known or suspected hypersensitivity to fesoterodine fumarate or any of its ingredients [see Contraindications (4)].
 If involvement of the tongue, hypopharynx, or larynx occurs, fesoterodine fumarate should be promptly discontinued and appropriate therapy and/or measures to ensure a patent airway should be promptly provided.

-5.2 Urinary Retention in Adult Patients with Bladder Outlet Obstruction
+5.2 Urinary Retention in Adult Patients With Bladder Outlet Obstruction

 The use of fesoterodine fumarate, like other antimuscarinic drugs, in patients with clinically significant bladder outlet obstruction, including patients with urinary retention, may result in further urinary retention and kidney injury.
 The use of fesoterodine fumarate is not recommended in patients with clinically significant bladder outlet obstruction, and is contraindicated in patients with urinary retention [see Contraindications (4) and Adverse Reactions (6.1)].